 A returned payment could also result in a late payment, but you can’t be charged a late payment fee and a returned payment fee for the same incident.
 Keep in mind that cards that don’t have a late payment fee might have a returned payment fee.

 Similar rules apply to late payment and returned payment fees.
-As of 2017, a first violation could cost you up to $27 and additional returned payments could cost you up to $38, but the fee won’t be greater than your minimum payment amount.
+A first violation could cost you up to $30 and additional returned payments could cost you up to $41, but the fee won’t be greater than your minimum payment amount.

 Heads up: If you try to pay off your credit card account from a bank account with insufficient funds, your bank may charge additional fees associated with your bank account.
 Many bank accounts come with fees for using your account when you don’t have enough money in it, or if it’s already overdrawn.